-The determination of appropriate subject matter of any materials used by children or young adults rests entirely with their parents or legal guardians.
-Children's viewing and reading activity is ultimately the responsibility of parents, who guide and oversee their child's development.
+The determination of appropriate subject matter for any materials used by children or young adults rests entirely with their parents or legal guardians.
+Parents who guide and oversee their children's development ultimately have responsibility for children's viewing and reading activities.
 Pitkin County Library does not intrude on that relationship.